More holidays should be like Thanksgiving – and I don’t mean just because of all the delicious food!

 Remove from the oven, and let cool on a cooling rack for about 15 minutes.
 Place in the refrigerator on a trivet to chill and set completely for at least 8 hours, or overnight.

-Serve cold with freshly whipped cream, and a sprinkle of extra spices.
+Serve cold with freshly whipped cream (or even pumpkin cinnamon ice cream!), and a sprinkle of extra spices.
 Enjoy!

 Made with Love.
 And Squash.